 This time we had to pass through jungle, Pines, coniferous forest – not even birds chirped, quiet and green everywhere.
 My fresh mind was fully focused only on walking – relatively moderate terrain reached to 10600 ft Above sea level.
 It was a easy climb as the inclination was gradual.
 The sight was beautiful to look at and again we had lot of rest areas and selfie times !

 We had to make our own tents that day and it was fun !
 Food was never a concern we got hot food in such a cold weather and healthy as well – protein rich simple vegetarian to suit everyone s taste buds !
-All my Malaysian co trekkers also enjoyed simple dhal ( lentil soup) hot rice and roti!
+All my Malaysian co trekkers also enjoyed simple Dhal ( lentil soup) hot rice and Roti!
 And the tour planners made sure we are well fed including juice , chocolates, fruits and everyday desserts !

 So everyday the Trek leaders gave us briefing about the next day and also how we should be prepared!
-Everyone’s ultimate goal is to reach the summit , which we all know is going to be tuff .
+Everyone’s ultimate goal is to reach the summit , which we all know is going to be tough .
 But the surprise came in when my trek leader started to explain about the summit.
 He mentioned about his routine which is like 30/40 treks per year and he still finds Pangarchulla summit to be challenging , stop …..what ?
 Did I hear it right !
-This is my first time , how did they let me choose this then !
+This is my first time , how did they even let me choose this then !
 But all that was etched in my brain is “ Focus on what you do , and do not hear negative comments.
 That will pull your confidence down- you are here to reach the peak and better do that and you can – its in mind not in your body “

 We had to completely change our entire body routine and cycle for that epic day as it is 18 hour continuous trek !
 So we were supposed to windup our day by 6:30 pm go to bed and wake up at 12:30 AM.
 We had to have break fast and start exactly at 2 Am !
 We have to pack and carry our summit bag ( one day bag) with food and gears !
-Thats the plan !
+That is the plan !
 We had to use spikes and knee length covers to walk safely in snow !
 Yes after two days of green sights the next day is gonna be completely pristine white !